 It is likely there will be some changes to AB5 in the near future.
 As with many laws, the unintended consequences are already being felt.
 Many employers are cutting ties with California-based independent contractors and out-of-state employers are screening independent contractors to ensure they don’t live in California.

 A federal judge in San Diego issued a preliminary injunction against the enforcement of AB5 for trucking companies.
 The judge’s ruling means the state of California cannot implement AB5 as it pertains to the trucking industry.
+However, in June 2022, the case had made its way to the Supreme Court, which declined to hear the case.
+This meant AB5 went into effect for trucking companies and motor carriers who work with owner-operators driving as independent contractors.
+Trucking industry groups have vowed to challenge the law in other ways.

 It would appear that AB5, in some form, is likely to be around for at least the immediate future.
 As a business owner, you should at least take a hard look at your current situation if you routinely use independent contractors in your daily business operation.
 You would want to evaluate each independent contractor to see if you can still qualify them as an independent contractor.
 If not, you may need to hire them as an employee or let them go in order to be compliant with AB5.